ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

       end
     end

-Now we can merrily go about our business expiring cache'd content from **anywhere.** Here are some examples:
+Now we can merrily go about our business expiring cached content from **anywhere.** Here are some examples:

     App.cache # reference to a Cache instance